tangsiwei0831/portofolio/_Restaurants/2022-07-11-Restaurants-01.md

 [Shinta](https://shintabbq.ca/): 4.6/5.
 Three levels of AYCE.
 Good quality of meat, 12% required tips, service is good.
 You can get cash off 10% before 5pm.

 [St Lawrence Market](http://www.stlawrencemarket.com/): 4.8/5.
-I like the crispy pork belly, calamari and lobster sandwitch over there, furits and meats are fresh, good place for shopping and visit
+I like the crispy pork belly, calamari and lobster sandwitch over there, furits and meats are fresh, good place for shopping and visit.

+[The Keg](https://thekeg.com/en?gad_source=1&gclid=EAIaIQobChMI16DBlaTPhAMVMnNHAR0uEwi1EAAYASAAEgKdIvD_BwE):4.2/5.
+Ok price for try steak.

 [The Old Spaghetti Factory](https://oldspaghettifactory.ca/locations/toronto/): 4.1/5.
 Good price and location, close to union station, worth to go after work with colleagues.